-The net pension liability for fiscal year ending September 30, 2015 is determined at a measurement date of June 30, 2014.
-The total pension liability as of June 30, 2014 was determined by rolling forward the Plan's total pension liability as of July 1, 2013 to June 30, 2014.
-The plan fiduciary net position is the market value of plan assets as of June 30, 2014.
+The net pension liability for fiscal year ending September 30, 2016 is determined at a measurement date of June 30, 2015.
+The most recent report available at the time of financial statements was prepared.
+The total pension liability as of June 30, 2015 was determined by rolling forward the Plan's total pension liability as of July 1, 2014 to June 30, 2015.
+The plan fiduciary net position is the market value of plan assets as of June 30, 2015.